rose-collectionservices/collection-services-manual/10-PHYSICAL PROCESSING/readme.md

 ### 10.9.1 Creating general labels

-All top containers should have a printed label.
+All top containers should have a printed label, including OP folders that serve as top containers and XOP folders.
 Box labels should include the following information (see figure 2 for an example):

 * Emory University;
 * Rose Library;